harness/ff-android-client-sdk/docs/further_reading.md

 }
 ```
 This approach is non-blocking and leverages a callback mechanism to inform the application about the SDK's initialization status.
 Here's how it works:
 * Success Callback: This callback is invoked once when the SDK is successfully initialized.
 It signifies that the SDK is ready for use.
+If the SDK disconnects from Harness SaaS after this point, it will be able to use cached values for evaluations and will attempt to reconnect.

 * Failure Callback: This callback may be invoked multiple times if the SDK encounters errors during the initialization process.
 Each invocation provides an error detailing the cause of failure.
 The SDK will automatically attempt to retry authentication, leading to multiple invocations of this callback until a successful initialization occurs.